-The US elections are a global event that affects not only the political world, but also the economic world.
-As I am looking to invest a large amount in the S&P500 myself, I wondered how the stock markets would perform after a presidential election.
+The US elections are a global event that affects not only the political but also the economic world.
+As I am looking to invest a larger amount in the S&P500 myself, I have been wondering how the stock markets will perform after a presidential election.
 Historical data shows some interesting patterns that give us insight into how markets react to election outcomes.

 Short-term uncertainty and volatility